balaji-gururajan90/SputterOne/README.md

 If you use SputterOne in research, please cite:

 Balaji Gururajan (2026).
-SputterOne v1.0.0: A Physics-Informed Reduced-Order Magnetron Sputtering Simulation Platform.
+SputterOne v1.0.0: A Physics-Informed Reduced-Order Magnetron Sputtering Simulation Platform for Process Optimisation and Thin-Film Deposition Modelling.
 Zenodo.
 https://doi.org/10.5281/zenodo.20727719